 The Pakistani Security Forces have also killed civilians with mortars, direct fire, and with bombs as they target militants in several major offensives in the Swat Valley and neighboring districts.
 In some years, it appears that Pakistani security forces were responsible for the majority of civilian killings.

-The US has provided direct and overt security aid and reimbursement to Pakistan since the September 11 attacks to a total of more than $14 billion.
+The US has provided direct and overt security aid and reimbursement to Pakistan from the September 11 attacks through FY12 to a total of more than $14 billion.
 The US has also trained Pakistani military forces and provided military equipment to Pakistan including tanks, missiles and helicopters which have been used in these offensives.